cert-manager/website/content/docs/contributing/google-season-of-docs/2022/improve-navigation-and-structure.md

 Has never used cert-manager and may never have used Kubernetes.
 Wants to find out what cert-manager can offer.
 May have heard about cert-manager in another tutorial.
-May want to know what are the alternatives to cert-manager and the tradeoffs.
+May want to know what are the alternatives to cert-manager and the trade offs.
 Needs to install cert-manager quickly so that they evaluate it on their laptop.
 Needs to learn basic configuration of cert-manager.
 Needs to understand what are the next steps.